 - 8 c. plus 4 T. cake flour (not self-rising)

 - 4 tsp. baking powder

 - 4 c. buttermilk, well-shaken

-- Preheat oven to 350°F. Butter cake pans and line with parchment paper or wax paper, then butter parchment or wax paper.
+- Preheat oven to 350°F. Butter three 9-inch cake pans and line with parchment paper or wax paper, then butter parchment or wax paper and dust with flour.

 - Sift together flour, baking powder, baking soda, and salt in a medium bowl.
 (I usually don’t bother to sift the dry ingredients and the cakes seem to turn out fine.

 - In a large mixing bowl, beat butter and sugar with an electric mixer at medium speed until pale and fluffy, then beat in vanilla.
 Add eggs 1 at a time, beating well and scraping down the bowl after each addition.